 Mehra spends her time between her home in Los Angeles, CA and her home in Varanasi, India as the proud mother of her six-year-old daughter.

 Producer Ryan Brooks and his company develop, finance, produce and also distribute narrative and documentary films.
 Mr. Brooks produced Inocente which was honored with the 2013 Academy Award® for Best Documentary Short Subject.
-Brooks produced Hits written & directed by David Cross, which had its world premiere at the 2014 Sundance Film Festival and international premiere at Sundance London.
+Brooks produced Hitswritten & directed by David Cross, which had its world premiere at the 2014 Sundance Film Festival.
 Brooks also produced the feature length documentary Slam Planet: War of the Words, which won an audience award at the SXSW Film Festival.
-Mr. Brooks executive produced The Elephant King starring Academy Award® winner Ellen Burstyn and most recently Dean, written and directed by Demitri Martin, starring Academy Award® winners Kevin Kline and Mary Steenburgen as well as Demitri Martin.
-Dean had it’s world premiere opening weekend at the Tribeca Film Festival in 2016, where it won the Grand Jury Award for Best Feature Film.
-Dean was acquired by CBS Films and will be released in the spring of 2017.
-Brooks serves as Vice Chairman of the Aspen Film Board of Trustees.
-He is also on the National Advisory Board for A.R.T.S.
-San Diego.
+Mr. Brooks executive produced The Elephant King starring Academy Award® winner Ellen Burstyn, Dean, written and directed by Demitri Martin, starring Academy Award® winners Kevin Kline and Mary Steenburgen as well as Demitri Martin.
+Dean had it’s world premiere opening weekend at the Tribeca Film Festival in 2016, where it won the Grand Jury Award for Best Feature Film and was acquired by CBS Films which theatrically released the film nationwide.
+Brooks most recently executive produced the documentary film Kusama: Infinity which had its world premiere at the 2018 Sundance Film Festival and was acquired by Magnolia Pictures which was theatrically released in late 2018.
+Mr. Brooks serves as Chairman of the Board of Trustees for Aspen Film.

 Producer Jessica Latham Brooks worked briefly for the Austin Film Festival, before launching her career in Los Angeles, working in celebrity public relations for PMK-HBH.
 She then moved into the world of event production and marketing where she produced numerous celebrity charity events, notable brand launches, premieres and galas for clients in film, television, philanthropy, publishing and fashion.
 After moving to New York, she continued her career at Vanity Fair, handling special events from 2007 until 2011, including working on the magazine’s legendary Oscar campaign.